cvar-upm/cvg_quadrotor_swarm/README.md

+THIS IS AN OLD REPOSITORY NOT MAINTAINED ANYMORE!

+PLEASE, REFER TO THE CURRENT VERSION: https://github.com/Vision4UAV/Aerostack

 ## Safety Warning and Disclaimer

 You are using this software at your own risk.
 The authors decline any responsibility for personal injuries and/or property damage.